drand/website/docs/operate/deploy.md

 # Drand node deployment guide

-This document explains in detail the workflow to have a working group of drand nodes generate randomness.
-On a high-level, the workflow looks like this:
+This document explains the workflow to have a working group of drand nodes generate randomness.
+There are three main sections to this guide:

-- **Setup**: generation of individual long-term key pair and the group file and starting the drand daemon.
+- generate the long-term key pairs and the group file.
+- start the daemons.
-- **Distributed Key Generation**: each drand node collectively participates in the DKG.
+- have each node collectively particiate in the distributed key generation (DKG).
-- **Randomness Generation**: the randomness beacon automatically starts as soon as the DKG protocol is finished.
+- genearte randomness.

 ## Setup